iOS Concurrency and Parallelism Complete Guide

 // myObject.performSelector(onMainThread: #selector(updateUI), with: nil, waitUntilDone: false)

 When to use: Legacy code, run loops that need a dedicated thread (e.g., streaming network connections).
 Prefer GCD or async/await for new code.
+For per-thread context, Swift Concurrency’s @TaskLocal (§7) is the modern replacement for Thread.current.threadDictionary.

 3. Grand Central Dispatch (GCD)

 Apple’s C-based concurrency library, introduced at WWDC 2009 (iOS 4.0 / macOS 10.6 Snow Leopard).
-Manages a pool of threads automatically — you submit work to queues, GCD decides which thread runs it.
+Manages a pool of threads automatically: you submit work to queues, GCD decides which thread runs it.

 Serial vs concurrent queues